SS (manga)

+SS (stands for Special Stage) is a Japanese manga series written and illustrated by Shohei Harumoto.
+It was serialized in Shogakukan's seinen manga magazine Big Comic Superior from 2000 to 2003, with its chapters collected in nine tankōbon volumes.
+A live-action film adaptation premiered in 2008.

 Plot

 The story revolves around Daibutsu, a middle aged former rally driver who used to participate in the All Japan Rally Championship and now lives with his wife Kumiko and their son.
 Daibutsu goes to his garage to rebuild his Mitsubishi Starion 4WD, named Jackie, a Group B rally car which was banned at the end of the 1986 season.
 He returns to racing by challenging people on the street with his car.

-Location

-The street races are set on the Hakone Turnpike road and the Shuto Expressway.